BerkeOner/Pygame-Demo/README.md

 3. DIALOG class, so you can display dialogs with just a single line of code.

 # Warning
 I don't own and don't know where fonts and sound effects are from.
 Use them responsibly.
-Other than that, all sprites made by me, you can use them freely.
+Other than that, all sprites except the ones in "tema3" folder made by me, you can use them freely.